 As a preparation for the proof, we introduce further definitions.

-\begin{definition} Let $X$ be a manifold with embeded corners and let $x_0\in X$, let $V_0$ be a coordinate neighborhood around $x_0$.
-Then $V_0$ is a manifold with embeded corners and corner structure complex $\Sigma_{V_0}$ is called the simplicial complex of $X$ around $x_0$.
-Given points $x_0\in X$ and $y_0\in Y$, where $X$ and $Y$ are manifolds with embeded corners of the same dimension, we say that \emph{$x_0$ and $y_0$ have the same local corner structure} if the corner structure complexes of $X$ around $x_0$ and of $Y$ around $y_0$ are isomorphic. \end{definition}
+\begin{definition} Let $X$ be a manifold with embedded corners and let $x_0\in X$, let $V_0$ be a coordinate neighborhood around $x_0$.
+Then $V_0$ is a manifold with embedded corners and corner structure complex $\Sigma_{V_0}$ is called the simplicial complex of $X$ around $x_0$.
+Given points $x_0\in X$ and $y_0\in Y$, where $X$ and $Y$ are manifolds with embedded corners of the same dimension, we say that \emph{$x_0$ and $y_0$ have the same local corner structure} if the corner structure complexes of $X$ around $x_0$ and of $Y$ around $y_0$ are isomorphic. \end{definition}

 Now we will define the connected sum around 0-dimensional submanifolds.
 This will be a key ingredient in the constructions required to prove Theorem \ref{theo:main_constr}.